epw/consensus/consensus.md

 Finally, characters advance within the context of the story.
 A character gets some money and buys a new car, and now has a reliable means of getting around.
 A character meets a long-lost cousin and now has a new connection to their family.
 A character finally builds the library they’ve always meant to.
 Often, due to the descriptive nature of the rules, it is possible to fit these things into the mechanics.
 New acquaintances can become Anchors or Inspirations, a library might be a place of power, but just because it doesn’t fit doesn’t mean it doesn’t matter.
 There are also changes that aren’t precisely mechanics but interact with them: If you quested out and gained a vial of sacred water from the lake inhabited by the last mermaid, perhaps you now have a resource that could be consumed to do magic within your Paradigm but beyond your abilities.

 \End{Player}

+## Endgame

+\Begin{Narrator}

+Consensus is structured around 6-12 sessions for a "complete" game, most of the time.
+By the end, a character can certainly amass a large amount of mechanical power: Get a couple Advanced Moves, change playbooks and keep some of the old one, and a character can easily become far more powerful than they started, and possibly more powerful than others at the table who didn't try to exploit the system in this way.
+We believe that in the limited number of sessions, no character will be able to become so powerful that they can simply solve all of the problems in front of everybody.
+After all, they still have to balance their Anchors and Inspirations, still have to exist in a community, and as they attract more attention, new Forces can come their way.
+The MC and other players should always think about what it means when someone tries to solve everything with magic, and keep focusing on unstable points, as always.

+If the game turns into a story in which everything is finally fixed for real, and everyone can live happily ever after, it is probably time to wrap up.
+Hopefully it was inspiring.
+Maybe some of the lessons can be brought out into the rest of your lives.
+And if they don't work as well there, maybe there was more that could have been brought in to challenge the Mages after all.

+There is also always the option to continuing the game by customizing it ever farther.
+We will not be able to predict what your table needs, but see the {{linkHacking Chapter}} for some of the tools you can use.

+\End{Narrator}

 \newpage